-A pregnant women can transmit the infection to her baby during delivery.
-Severe damage to the baby nervous system can result.
+A pregnant woman can transmit the infection to her baby during delivery.
+Severe damage to the baby's nervous system can result.

 The virus is most infectious during an attack, so avoiding sexual activity at this time lessens the chance of passing it to others.

 These appear as small round lumps on or around the genitals.
 They're caused by the human papilloma virus (HPV), which is passed by skin-to-skin contact.
 Exposure to HPV increases the risk of developing cervical cancer.